HiSET Practice Test

 HiSET Exam Overview

-The HiSET exam is one of three available High School Equivalency Tests in America.
+The HiSET exam is one of two nationally available High School Equivalency Tests in America.
 When you pass the HiSET exam, you will receive the High School Equivalency Diploma from your State.

 HiSET is short for the “High School Equivalency Test.”
 The HiSET exam assesses knowledge and skills at a level that compares to that of high school graduates.